isabella-conti/chessComTest/README.md

 - `'square-highlight'` — emitted to trigger highlighting behavior.

 **Responsive Feature:**
-- Uses `ResizeObserver` to compute and expose a CSS variable `--board-size-rem` based on board size.
+- Uses pure CSS with `min()` function and media queries for automatic sizing.
+- Adapts to viewport width and height constraints to prevent scrolling.
+- No JavaScript dimension calculations required.

 ---